ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 In this article, you'll learn how to:

-- Create a Telegram bot using Python + Aiogram,
+- Create a Telegram bot using Python and Aiogram,
 - Work with the public TON Center API,
 - Work with an SQlite database,
 - How to accept payments in a Telegram bot by applying the knowledge from previous steps.